junxit/us-congress-bills-117/metadata.md

 - 2022-09-21 — Introduced in House
 - 2022-09-21 — Introduced in House
 - 2022-09-21 — Referred to the House Committee on Natural Resources.
+- 2022-11-16 — Committee Consideration and Mark-up Session Held.
+- 2022-11-16 — Ordered to be Reported Unfavorably in the Nature of a Substitute (Amended) by the Yeas and Nays: 22 - 21.
+- 2022-11-29 — Placed on the House Calendar, Calendar No. 152.
+- 2022-11-29 — Reported adversely (Amended) by the Committee on Natural Resources.
+H. Rept.
+117-585.
+- 2022-11-29 — Reported adversely (Amended) by the Committee on Natural Resources.
+H. Rept.
+117-585.